 The Charter guarantees equality before and under the law and the right to the equal protection and equal benefit of the law without discrimination, including on the basis of disability.
 Section 38 (1)(c) specifically violates the Charter.

-The House of Parliament’s Standing Committee on Citizenship is currently holding hearings on Medical Inadmissibility (“excessive demand”).
+The House of Parliament’s Standing Committee on Citizenship recently finished hearings on Medical Inadmissibility (“excessive demand”).

 We demand that the Canadian Government immediately:

 - Remove the “excessive demand” clause Section 38(1)(c) from the Immigration and Refugee Protection Act.